poncema4/PirateFlow/SERVER.md

 # Server Infrastructure

-This document describes the team's deployment server in full detail.
+This document describes the deployment server for PirateFlow in full detail.
 It is written for both humans and AI assistants (Claude, ChatGPT, Copilot, etc.) to have complete context about the server's architecture, capabilities, and constraints.
 Read this before writing any deployment, networking, infrastructure, or DevOps code.

 ---

 ## Hardware

-**Device:** Raspberry Pi 5
+**Device:** Lenovo ThinkCentre M710q (mini desktop) **CPU:** Intel Core i5-7500T @ 2.70GHz, 4 cores, 4 threads (no hyperthreading)
-**RAM:** 16GB
+**RAM:** 16GB DDR4
-**Storage:** MicroSD card, ~114GB total **Architecture:** ARM64 (aarch64)
-**OS:** Raspberry Pi OS Lite (based on Debian Trixie/13, 64-bit, headless -- no desktop environment) **Kernel:** Linux 6.12.x (RPi custom)
+**Storage:** 233GB NVMe SSD (`/dev/nvme0n1p2`)
+**Architecture:** x86_64
+**OS:** Ubuntu 24.04.4 LTS (Noble Numbat)
+**Kernel:** Linux 6.17.0-14-generic

-The Pi runs headless with no monitor, keyboard, or mouse attached.
+The server runs headless with no monitor, keyboard, or mouse attached.
 All access is remote via SSH through a Cloudflare Tunnel.
-The Pi connects to the internet via WiFi.
+The machine connects to the local network via WiFi.

 **Performance characteristics:**
-- 4-core ARM Cortex-A76 @ 2.4GHz.
-Adequate for web servers, API backends, and moderate Docker workloads.
+- 4-core Kaby Lake i5 at 2.7GHz.
+More than adequate for web servers, API backends, Docker workloads, and moderate build tasks.
+Significantly faster than a Raspberry Pi for compilation and I/O.
-- 16GB RAM is generous for a single-app hackathon server.
-Multiple large containers or memory-intensive processes (ML models, large builds) should be monitored with `free -h` and `htop`.
-- MicroSD storage is the bottleneck.
-Sequential reads ~100MB/s, writes ~30-50MB/s.
-Random I/O is slow.
-Avoid high-frequency disk writes (chatty logging, unoptimized databases).
-Log rotation is configured.
-- The SD card has limited write endurance.
-Don't run databases with heavy write loads directly on the SD card for extended periods.
-SQLite is fine for a hackathon.
-PostgreSQL is fine for light use.
-If you need heavy database writes, consider using tmpfs or an external USB SSD.
+- 16GB RAM provides comfortable headroom for running multiple Docker containers, Node.js processes, and Python backends concurrently.
+Monitor with `free -h` and `htop` if adding memory-intensive services.
+- NVMe SSD eliminates the I/O bottleneck of SD card storage.
+Sequential reads exceed 1GB/s, random I/O is fast.
+No write endurance concerns for typical server workloads including databases, logging, and frequent deploys.
+- The machine draws roughly 35W at idle, making it suitable for always-on operation.

 ---